 DEdMin studies culminate in the completion of an applied research project.
 A report of the student's project is submitted as a dissertation.
 Note that the term "applied research project" refers to the entire project.
 The term "dissertation" refers to the actual written document.
-3 bours.
+3 hours.

-DE7105 The Applied Research Continuation
+DE7105 The Applied Research Continuation The EML Department